 While the entire world is battling with global pandemic coronavirus, it’s epicentre China is emerging as a ray of hope as normalcy is returning to the country after months-long deadly fight against the virus.
 On March 24, China announced that it is ending coronavirus lockdown from Hubei province after almost two months as the country reported just one new domestic infection in three days.

-Before seeing a downward trend in the country, coronavirus infected as many as 81,171 and claimed 3,277 lives.
+Before seeing a downward trend in the country, coronavirus infected more than 82,000 people and claimed over 3300 lives.
 Taking a precautionary measure, China announced a complete lockdown of the Hubei province in a bit to contain the spread.
 China barred people from leaving or entering Wuhan beginning January 23 in a surprise middle-of-the-night announcement and expanded that to most of the province in succeeding days.

 For months the virus raged in the provincial capital Wuhan and surrounding cities.
 Hospitals overflowed, and temporary ones were hastily set up to try to isolate the growing number of infected patients.
 China even built a new hospital dedicated to coronavirus patients in just 10 days to ramp up its fight against the epidemic.
 The stringent measures started showing results as the country reported dwindling cases.